eqdw/shipment_tracker/README.md

 *Warning:* This recurring task should run on **every** server that your application is running on.

+### Enable GitHub Webhooks

+[Configure GitHub webhooks][webhooks] at an organization-wide level or per repository for **push** and **pull request** notifications.

+Shipment Tracker uses push notifications to update repositories that it keeps track of.
+It uses pull request notifications to show a status check in pull requests.

+To configure the webhook for a repository, first go into the API Tokens tab of Shipment Tracker and find (or create) a Github Notifications token.
+Next, in Github, go into the repository settings and add a new webhook.
+The "Payload URL" should be set to the Github Notifications URL from Shipment Tracker, the "Content type" should be JSON, and Github should send *All* events for this repository.
+Add the webhook, and all new Github Pull Requests should now show the Shipment Tracker status.

+You'll also need a [GitHub Access Token][access tokens] for authentication with the GitHub API.
+It'll only need the `repo:status` scope enabled.
+Set the token as the `GITHUB_REPO_STATUS_ACCESS_TOKEN` environment variable when booting the application (use `.env.development` during development).

 ## License

 Copyright © 2015 Funding Circle Ltd.